carousel/flight-advisor/README.md

 http://localhost/swagger-ui.html
 Other than that, code is well documented and pretty self explanatory.

+HATEOAS and restful JPA repositories are not included, due to simplicity of domain model and time slot required.

 Some of the external libraries were used, for more stability and security:

     Google Guava